ibm-cloud-docs/vpc/console-tutorial.md

 The user login 'root' is disabled by default in Fedora Core OS.
 The user login 'core' can be used to log in to Fedora Core OS instances.
 {: note}

-For more information about how to connect to your instance, see [Connecting to Linux instances](/docs/vpc?topic=vpc-vsi_is_connecting_linux).
+For more information about connecting to your instance, see [Connecting to Linux instances](/docs/vpc?topic=vpc-vsi_is_connecting_linux).

 To connect to a Windows image, log in using its decrypted password.
-For instructions, see [Connecting to your Windows instance](/docs/vpc?topic=vpc-vsi_is_connecting_windows).
+For more information, see [Connecting to your Windows instance](/docs/vpc?topic=vpc-vsi_is_connecting_windows).

 To connect to your z/OS virtual server instance, see [Connecting to z/OS virtual server instances](/docs/vpc?topic=vpc-vsi_is_connecting_zos).

-You can now access your {{site.data.keyword.cloud}} virtual server instance by connecting to a VNC or serial console.
-This is a quick-and-easy way for you to interact with the instance without using a Secure Shell.
+You can now access your {{site.data.keyword.cloud}} virtual server instance by connecting to a VNC or serial console, which is a quick-and-easy way for you to interact with the instance without using a Secure Shell.
 However, accessing your z/OS virtual server instance by using a VNC console on the IBM Cloud UI is not supported.
 For more information about this feature, see [Accessing virtual server instances by using VNC or serial consoles](/docs/vpc?topic=vpc-vsi_is_connecting_console).
-{: note}

 ## Monitoring your instance
 {: #monitoring-your-instance}